otp2/niso-abuaf/README.md

 ## Project Overview

 We are rebuilding a professional portfolio website for Dr. Niso Abuaf to showcase his extensive experience, publications, teaching, and market insights.
-The content has been extracted and formatted as markdown files, ready to be integrated into a modern Next.js and React-based website.
+The content has been extracted and formatted as markdown files for reference, while the actual website will be built with Next.js and React components.

-## Content Files
+## Reference Documentation

-The following markdown files contain the structured content for different sections of the website:
+The following markdown files in the `docs` directory contain reference content for different sections of the website.
+These files are for planning purposes only and will not be directly processed by the application:

 ### `academic-publications.md`
 Contains a comprehensive list of Dr. Abuaf's academic publications, including titles, publication dates, and brief descriptions.
 Each publication entry includes links to the full PDF documents.